 Figure 1.
-Share of renewables in gross final energy consumption 2014 and legally bindings targets for 2 2020 (%) (Eurostat, 2016) 3 Figure 2.
+Share of renewables in gross final energy consumption 2014 and legally bindings targets for 2020 (%) (Eurostat, 2016) 3 Figure 2.
 Capacity of PV in the Netherlands in MW (author, based on PBL & DNV GL, 2014) 4 Figure 3.
 Conceptual framework thesis (author).
 11 Figure 4.
 Electricity loads in current energy infrastructure (Resourcefully, 2016).
 13 Figure 5.
-Electricity loads in current energy infrastructure in combination with V2G technology (Resou rcefully, 2016) 13 Figure 6.
+Electricity loads in current energy infrastructure in combination with V2G technology (Reso ourcefully, 2016) 13 Figure 6.
 District of Lombok and its charging stations (Author, based on Lombox.nl, 2017) 15 Figure 7.
 Contemporary planning theory (De Roo, 2010) 18 Figure 8.
-Beyond contemporary planning: the inclusion of non-linear development over time (de Roo, 20)10) 20 Figure 9.
+Beyond contemporary planning: the inclusion of non-linear development over time (de Roo, 2 2010) 20 Figure 9.
 Multi-phase concept (Rotmans et al. 2001).
 22 Figure 10.
 Multi-level concept (van der Brugge et al. 2005).
 23 Figure 11.
 Transition management cycle (Loorbach, 2010).
 28 Figure 12.
 Categories of Innovativeness (Rogers, 1995 in Rogers, 2010).
-30 Figure 13.
+31 Figure 13.
 Conceptual model theoretical framework (Author).
-32 Figure 14.
+33 Figure 14.
 Stimulating and Constraining factors Smart Solar Charging interview guide (author) 39 Figure 15.
-Capacity of PV in the municipality of Utrecht in MW (author, projections based on Munici pality of Utrecht, 2016).
-57 Figure 16.
-Capacity of PV in the Netherlands in MW (author, projections based on NMU, 2014) 58 Tables Table 1.
-The Smart Solar Consortium.
+Capacity of PV in the municipality of Utrecht in MW (author, projections based on Municipality of Utrecht in MW) cipality of Utrecht, 2016b) 58 Figure 16.
+Capacity of PV in the Netherlands in MW (author, projections based on NMU, 2014) 59 Tables Table 1.
+The Smart Solar Charging Consortium.
 14 Table 2.
-Indicators viability niches ready for breakthrough.
-(Geels & Schot, 2007).
-26 Table 3.
-Stimulating and Constraining factors from the interview guide Table 4.
-Degree of identifying with the stimulating or constraining factor for the development of Sma Charging 42 Table 5.
+Indicators viability niches ready for breakthrough (Geels & Schot, 2007) 26 Table 3.
+Overview Conducted Interviews.
+36 Table 4.
+Stimulating and Constraining factors from the interview guide 43 Table 5.
+Degree of identifying with the stimulating or constraining factor for the development of Sr nart Solar Charging 43 Table 6.
 Findings in eight themes.
-Table 6.
-Results of the characteristics of Smart Solar Charging in the municipality of Utrecht Table 7.
-Results of the indicators regards the viability of Smart Solar Charging as a niche in the munici Utrecht Table 8.
-Input interviewee for vision/future image on a strategic level.
+43 Table 7.
+Results of the characteristics of Smart Solar Charging in the municipality of Utrecht 69 Table 8.
+Results of the indicators regards the viability of Smart Solar Charging as a niche in the munic cipality of Utrecht 70 Table 9.
+Input interviewee for vision of future image on a strategic level.
+72 Table 10.
+Calculations Innovativeness Smart Solar Charging.
+86